 Youth Frontiers’ mission is to provide experiences that inspire character, civility and community.
 We offer student retreats focused on timeless values like kindness, courage and respect.
-Youth Frontiers also offers programming for educators and community leaders to support the adults at the forefront of turning today’s youth into tomorrow’s leaders.
+Youth Frontiers also offers programming for educators, parents and community leaders to support the adults at the forefront of turning today’s youth into tomorrow’s leaders.

 In 1987, Joe Cavanaugh met a student named Diane who told him about being treated unkindly at school.
 She said, “There are these kids who make fun of me every day.
 Can you do anything to stop them?”
 This question was the catalyst that inspired Joe to launch Youth Frontiers.
 He wanted to build school communities where every person is treated with dignity and respect.
 Today, in all Youth Frontiers programs, we tell students that they – as well as the people in their communities – matter.
 We show them that there is power behind their actions.

 Youth Frontiers exists to inspire character and build community.
 In community, we hold one another accountable for behaviors and we stand up for one another.
 When we are connected and feel a sense of belonging, we treat people better.
 We treat ourselves better.